bsmith89/midas2-wiki/SNV-Module.md

    gnl|Prokka|UHGG000587_14|34360|A   26    10    0     0     1     2     0     0
    ```

-   Second, population major and minor alleles for a single site can be computed based on accumulated read counts or sample counts across all relevant samples (specified via `--snp_pooled_method`).
+   Second, population major and minor alleles for a single site can be computed based on accumulated read counts or sample counts across all relevant samples (specified via `snp_pooled_method`).
 The population allele refers to the most abundant/prevalent allele, and the population minor allele refers to the second most prevalent/abundant allele.

    For example, the population major allele of the site `gnl|Prokka|UHGG000587_14|34360|A` in the above example is `A` defined by accumulated read counts and `C` defined by accumulated sample counts.